osanstrong/arfc.github.io/manual/guides/software_templates.md

 Continuous integration with CircleCI allows users to verify that their contributions do not break any software functionality.
 CircleCI automatically builds environments and executes tests before every pull request.
 An example repository is [PyNE](https://github.com/pyne/pyne), which employs CircleCI to run multiple tests on every pull request.
+Prof. Huff's book gives an overview of testing approaches.

 ### Resources:
 - [Getting Started](https://circleci.com/docs/2.0/hello-world/)